One of the primary results of paleoclimate research over the

 Copy your scatter plots with trendlines into your report.
 Why is the r2 value for CO2 or CH4 less than one?
 In other words, explain why the relationships are not perfect fits (the fit of the trendline to the data is not perfect, there are points that do not lie right on the trendline)?

 Predict the temperature at Vostok today.
-Use today's CO2 concentration (400 ppmv) to solve the linear regression equation from the past relationship between CO2 and temperature (Q6).
+Use today's CO2 concentration (~400 ppmv; see https://www.co2.earth/) to solve the linear regression equation from the past relationship between CO2 and temperature (Q6).
 How does this calculated temperature differ from the surface temperature today at Vostok?
 Explain why these may be different.
-(You can look up this temperature with a weather website - this gives a temperature in Farenheit, but you want it in Celsius.)
+(You can look up this temperature with a weather website (e.g., https://goo.gl/K4m8iL); if necessary, convert temperature to Celsius.)

 Monnin et al. "Atmospheric CO2